steeles/WC_sequence/README.md

 DOG?

 [us 8]
+the gist of the paper is they do nmda only model, cuz all the other things are way faster. if i were to do something like that i could do S and A...

 where did all the NMDA go...? i _think_ the S is just sitting around, waiting to be a source for someone else's current... but I don't know what NMDA current eq is probably in xj wang somewhere NOPE he's all spiking